j-c-williams/2450GroupD/Milestone 5/README.md

 - Verify your Python version (3.12 or higher required)
 - Check that Tkinter is properly installed
 - Try resetting to default colors
-- Clear any saved color configurations by deleting the `.color_config.pkl` file